The Benefits of Dental Implants

 Dental Implants are Beneficial to Your Jaw and Mouth

 Those who allow their missing or damaged teeth to go unaddressed often end up with facial sagging or worse.
 It is possible for the teeth next to the gap in your mouth to slide on over to fill the space, creating a slew of oral health problems that will cost even more money and require additional time to remedy.
 Dental implants are designed to preserve the jaw bone and prevent resorption.
 In other words, patients who opt for dental implants do not have to worry about their jaw bone gradually disappearing as time progresses.

 Dental implant therapy preserves the adjacent teeth as well.
 The same cannot be said of traditional tooth-borne bridges.
 Dental bridges require a significant reduction in neighboring teeth so the bridge has ample support.
 The resulting impact on neighboring teeth spikes the risk of a possible root canal in the future and/or ongoing tooth decay.

 Dental Implants Have a Remarkably High Success Rate

 Dental implants have a 90 percent success rate when assessed over the long haul.
 Now that this dental technology has been analyzed after decades of use, it is clear nearly everyone who opts for dental implants is satisfied with their decision.
-Dr. Johnson from Washington State Prosthodontics and Dental Implant Center adds, "The majority of implant failures occur in the first three months (before integration) if the bone does not heal properly around the implant.
+Dr. Johnson from Pacific Northwest Prosthodontics adds, "The majority of implant failures occur in the first three months (before integration) if the bone does not heal properly around the implant.
 Generally the failures after 3 months are more of a random event and difficult to predict."

 Dental Implants Might Prove to be a Permanent Solution